thezeroalpha/lectures.alex.balgavy.eu/content/advanced-logic-notes/exercise-1/index.md

 </details>

-We cannot influence falsifier here since we play as verifier (trying to show that it hols).
+We cannot influence falsifier here since we play as verifier (trying to show that it holds).
 But no matter what falsifier does, verifier has a winning strategy.